tobami/codespeed/README.md

     sudo apt-get install python-svn

 # Installation
-* Download a release and unpack it `wget http://github.com/tobami/codespeed/tarball/0.6`
+* Download the last stable release from http://github.com/tobami/codespeed/downloads and unpack it
 * For simplicity, you can use the default sqlite configuration, which will save the data to a database named `speedcenter/data.db`.
 Create the DB by changing to the `speedcenter/` directory and typing `python manage.py syncdb`.
 Create an admin user in the process.